sean-techie/-wireframing/README.md

 •Real images, icons, and visual elements are used

-• Typography, spacing, and UI components look polished and realistic
+•Typography, spacing, and UI components look polished and realistic

-• Screens look very close to what the final app would look like
+•Screens look very close to what the final app would look like

-• Includes interactive elements such as buttons, forms, and navigation tabs
+•Includes interactive elements such as buttons, forms, and navigation tabs

 # Wirefarames tools